Kimberlybree/KeepFitTracker/README.md

 <h2>Project Idea</h2>
 <h3>KEEP-FIT APP</h3>

 The idea of the KEEP FIT App is to track your health and fitness goals and log your achievements along the way.
 It is a user-friendly way to keep motivated during a busy week.
-I plan to update this with more user functionality in the near future.

 <h2>Tech Stack</h2>
 HTML </br>